-Check Windows 10 Version, Build and Edition
+Check Windows 10 Build Version

 Here you will find The installed OS: its Windows 10 Version: The version uses a four-digit code that refers to the year and month of release.

-1709 – The initial release of Windows 10 (September 2017).
+- 1709 – The initial release of Windows 10 (September 2017).
 Fall Creators Update

-1703 – The initial release of Windows 10 ( March-April 2017).
-Creators updte
+- 1703 – The initial release of Windows 10 ( March-April 2017).
+Creators update

 - 1607 – The second major update, also called the Anniversary Update for Windows 10 as it is released a year after the initial release of the operating system (July-August 2016).

-1507 – The initial release of Windows 10 (July 2015).
+- 1507 – The initial release of Windows 10 (July 2015).

-1511 – The first major update for Windows 10.
+- 1511 – The first major update for Windows 10.
 (November 2015).